Carobert85/sqlstyle.guide/sqlstyle.guide.md

   FROM office_locations
  WHERE country = 'United Kingdom'
    AND opening_time BETWEEN 8 AND 9
-   AND postcode IN ('EH1', 'BN1', 'NN1', 'KW1')
+   AND postcode IN ('EH1', 'BN1', 'NN1', 'KW1');
 ```

 ## Create syntax

-When declaring schema information it is also important to maintain human
+When declaring schema information it is also important to maintain human-readable
-readable code.
-To facilitate this ensure the column definitions are ordered and
+code.
+To facilitate this ensure that the column definitions are ordered and
-grouped where it makes sense to do so.
+grouped together where it makes sense to do so.

 Indent column definitions by four (4) spaces within the `CREATE` definition.

 ### Choosing data types

-* Where possible do not use vendor specific data types—these are not portable and
+* Where possible do not use vendor-specific data types—these are not portable and
   may not be available in older versions of the same vendor's software.
 * Only use `REAL` or `FLOAT` types where it is strictly necessary for floating
   point mathematics otherwise prefer `NUMERIC` and `DECIMAL` at all times.
 Floating